CNES/Pandora2D/docs/source/userguide/multiscale_mode.rst

       - Default value
       - Required
     * - *left["img_pyramid"]*
-      - Path to the pyramid for left image
+      - Path to the pyramid repository for left image
       - string
       - None
       - Yes
     * - *right["img_pyramid"]*
-      - Path to the pyramid for right image
+      - Path to the pyramid repository for right image
       - string
       - None
       - Yes
+    * - *left["mask_pyramid"]*
+      - Path to the mask pyramid repository for left image
+      - string
+      - None
+      - No
+    * - *right["mask_pyramid"]*
+      - Path to the mask pyramid repository for right image
+      - string
+      - None
+      - No
     * - *model*
       - Model used to estimate grid deformation
       - dict with keys: